Course Guide Table of Contents

 There are a variety of Norton World Literature Anthologies, so be sure you get the right ISBN number: 978-0-39392453-4.
 This is a package of three separate books sold together in a single slipcover.
 The cover is mostly brown.

-There are also optional videos which are very similar in content to the study guides for this course.
+I have prepared videos which are very similar in content to the Study Guides for this course.
 The videos are broadcast by ELI; they are also available in the NVCC libraries and can even be rented through ELI.
 If you learn better by video than by print, you may want to use them instead of the study guides.
+I have indicated the videos on the 251 Home Page table of course materials.

 top